Interview with Bethanie Mardon, Senior Content Marketing Manager, influencer and stylist

 I moved into PR, working in the press office for Boots Ltd. where I got all my communications training.
 However, not enjoying the corporate limitations as I then saw them, I branched out to set up my own PR Company at the age of 23.
 There were so many skeptics asking, ‘are you sure you’re ready?’ ‘what if you fail?’
 I just told them that I’m not afraid of failing and was going to give it my best shot.

 I started the firm from my spare bedroom, moving into offices in Covent Garden two years later.
 I ran it for five years before returning to my first love of writing.

 Loooooong story short, I realised my dream of becoming an author with the release of my book, The Modern Girl’s Guide to Fabulousness, curated content for a number of print and digital publications and brands, merged my skills in content, promotion and styling and consulted for brands across the globe.

-Today, you can find me at Jellyfish, a global digital marketing agency with a boutique approach.
+Today, you can find me working at a digital marketing agency.
 I sit in the content team, helping to develop the propositions for influencer marketing and Digital PR.
 You can see what a great fit this is for me.

 Because I must be addicted to work, I also style women, write a blog, make videos for my YouTube channel and run a cheeky ecommerce side business, Cafe of Curiosities, selling sweary and uplifting slogan mugs and tote bags.
 Phew, no wonder I love merlot so much.